f-dangel/curvlinops/README.md

 - the Fisher/generalized Gauss-Newton (GGN)
 - the Monte-Carlo approximated Fisher
 - the uncentered gradient covariance (aka empirical Fisher)
-- the output-parameter Jacobian of a neural net
+- the output-parameter Jacobian of a neural net and its transpose

 Matrix-vector products are carried out in PyTorch, i.e. potentially on a GPU.
 The library supports defining these matrices not only on a mini-batch, but